Asparagus Densiflorus Meyers (Feather Asparagus)

 - Tolerates: light partial shade and cool temperatures (15–25 °C).

-- Avoid: harsh direct sunlight that yellows the needles, too deep shade that causes them to fall.
+- Avoid: scorching direct sunlight that yellows the needles, too deep shade that makes them fall.

 - Substrate: light and well-drained — universal potting soil with perlite.

-Asparagus prefers cool rooms — a temperature between 15 and 20 °C suits it perfectly and slows needle drop.
-See our light and humidity guide to find the best location.
+The Asparagus prefers cool rooms — a temperature between 15 and 20 °C suits it perfectly and slows needle drop.
+Check our light and humidity guide to find the best spot.

 Watering & care

-- Watering: moderate — keep the soil slightly moist without ever soaking it.
+- Watering: moderate — keep the substrate slightly moist without ever soaking it.

-- Frequency: 1 to 2 times a week in spring-summer, reduced in winter.
+- Frequency: 1 to 2 times per week in spring and summer, reduced in winter.

-- Drainage: pot with drainage holes required, empty the saucer after watering.
+- Drainage: pot must have drainage holes, empty saucer after watering.

 - Humidity: occasionally mist the foliage in very dry air.